Yellow Fever

 Ghana

 Yellow fever vaccination is available at more than 100 GP clinics in Singapore, as well as travel health clinics at public and private hospitals.
-The list of clinics that provide yellow fever vaccination can be found at http://hcidirectory.sg/hcidirectory/.
-Please call the clinic to check for vaccine stocks before going down to the clinic.
+Please ask your doctor to review your suitability for the yellow fever vaccine.

 For more information